marcellourbani/vscode_abap_remote_fs/client/README.md

 Warning: **THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**

 ## Links

 [Getting started](https://github.com/marcellourbani/vscode_abap_remote_fs/wiki/getting-started)
 [wiki/documentation](https://github.com/marcellourbani/vscode_abap_remote_fs/wiki)

-## new in 0.5.19: CDS support

-Creation, deletion and syntax check works, no completion or other helps

-## new in 0.5.18: Run abap unit tests

-Can be run from the menu or with hotkey ctrl+shift+F11 (sadly ctrl+shift+F10 was taken )

 **Unless your system is very modern (7.51 or later I think), write support will require you to install [this plugin](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable.
 Browsing works even without it